cilium/cilium/Documentation/install.rst

 Should you encounter any issues during the installation, please refer to the :ref:`troubleshooting_k8s` section and / or seek help on `Slack channel`_.
+See the :ref:`k8scompatibility` section for kubernetes API version compatibility.

 Quick Guide
 ===========